FNCS/FNCS-Tutorial/demo-gld-ns3/README.md

 GridLAB-D is a power distribution system simulator and analysis tool.
 Please see its website for complete details.

-Our FNCS2 modifications are part of ticket 797 (http://svn.code.sf.net/p/gridlab-d/code/ticket/797).
+Our FNCS modifications are part of ticket 797 (http://svn.code.sf.net/p/gridlab-d/code/ticket/797).
-Please use our FNCS2-ified version of GridLAB-D.
+Please use our FNCS-ified version of GridLAB-D.

 Get our version of the GridLAB-D software and install it using the following steps: